How healthy is your workforce?

 For existing wellness initiatives, decision-makers should regularly use HRAs to collect insights on two key metrics:

-If both were achieved, then the current wellness program is on track for success.
+Did the wellness program improve employee health and wellness?If both were achieved, then the current wellness program is on track for success.
 If it missed the mark, it’s time to evaluate the program to identify what key areas need improvement.
 Here are some ways to do that:

-Improving current wellness programs requires that decision-makers identify the most critical needs and encourage employee engagement.
+Develop a targeted wellness program that brings value to employees.
+This includes:Improving current wellness programs requires that decision-makers identify the most critical needs and encourage employee engagement.
 Start by analyzing what areas take up most of the healthcare spending.
 Is the company spending more on employees with cardiovascular diseases?
 Does HRA data reflect a high level of cardiovascular disease?
 If yes, what programs would help lower the risk of such illnesses?
 Invest in a targeted solution to help reduce costs.

-For more information on achieving a high ROI with wellness, read our ROI of Corporate Wellness blog
+For more information on achieving a high ROI with wellness, read our ROI of Corporate Wellness blog.

 HRAs require employees to share personal data, and that requires administrators to be careful with how the data is stored and handled.
 In some cases, particularly those with group health plans, insurance claims data may also become available to HR teams, third-party wellness programs, and company executives.

-Workplace wellness programs offer many benefits to employees, but fear of data leaks can be a barrier to participation.
+How employees can mitigate risksWorkplace wellness programs offer many benefits to employees, but fear of data leaks can be a barrier to participation.
 This could prevent them from enjoying a significant part of their employee benefits package.
 Fortunately, there are steps employees can take to help keep their data safe.

 Employees should carefully read consent forms.
 They must thoroughly understand what personal data will be collected and how it will be used, stored, and destroyed.
 They should also take time to read through the program’s privacy policies, including how much control they have over the data they wish to provide and refrain from providing unnecessary information.